Wilfred/difftastic/manual/src/tricky_cases.md

 matched in a confusing way.

 They typically look like this.
-The diff has to arbitrarily choose a delimiter, and it chooses the wrong one.
+The diff has to arbitrarily choose a line containing delimiter, and it chooses the wrong one.

 ```
 + }